ursl/ursl.github.io/index.md

 * 2022/07/12 [Electricity generation in week 23 of 2022 in Switzerland, Germany, the EU, and the US](220712.md)

 ## COVID
-* 2022/07/07 [Did COVID vaccine mandates work?
-What the data say](220707.md).
+* 2022/07/07 ["Did COVID vaccine mandates work?
+What the data say"](220707.md).
 The question is on vaccine *mandates*, not vaccines.

 ## Miscellaneous
 * 2022/08/25 [Civilian vs military casualties in the Ukrainian war, in comparison with the Iraq war](220825.md)